 - Liver problems have happened with propylthiouracil.
 Sometimes, this has been very bad and has led to the need for a liver transplant or death.
 Liver problems may happen in people with or without liver disease.
 Talk with the doctor.

-- This medicine is used only when other therapies are not helpful or suitable.
+- This medicine is only for use when other treatments have not helped or cannot be used.

 Uses of Propylthiouracil: